flaviavenerabile/frequency-attestation-corpus-information/index.md

 <div class="note">

-Ontolex-frac is compliant with CSV formats, but its handling of structured information has an impact on the CSV format.
+OntoLex-FrAC is compliant with CSV formats, but its handling of structured information has an impact on the CSV format.
 In particular, individual dimensions of embeddings must not use comma as separator in order to be mapped to a single literal.
 For the example embedding of _frak_ above, the first column (containing the word) should be comma-separated, the following columns (containing the embedding) should be white-space separated.

 </div>